mainmatter/mainmatter.com/blog/_posts/2017-01-12-ember-test-selectors.md

 {{/each}}
 ```

-... we use a computed property inside the component that mirrors `comment.id`:
+... we could also use a computed property inside the component that mirrors
+`comment.id`:

 ```js
 export default Ember.Component({